 Everything we create is grounded in the social/empowerment model of care.

-Megan Berg, MA, CCC-SLP
+Megan Berg, MA, SLP

-Founder
+Founder and Co-Owner

-Therapy Insights was founded by Megan Berg, MA, CCC-SLP.
+Therapy Insights was founded by Megan Berg, MA, SLP.
 Megan spent 8 years as a science communicator before returning to grad school to pursue a career in speech-language pathology.
 Working and living with scientists from Antarctica to New Zealand to Tanzania built her skills in visually distilling complex information for diverse audiences.
 In order to capture the science story, she’s gone 5 weeks without a shower, survived 40 below temperatures camping on an ice sheet, and driven 8 hours in first gear of a busted Land Cruiser in the middle of the night across the east African rift.
 She captures the world in these three words: complex, magnificent, paradoxical.

 Megan received her undergraduate degree in history from the University of Otago in Dunedin, New Zealand and graduated with a masters in speech-language pathology from the University of Colorado-Boulder.
 She interned for the Oglala Lakota County School District in Pine Ridge, South Dakota and on the stroke and traumatic brain injury units at Madonna Rehabilitation Hospital in Lincoln, Nebraska.
 She completed her clinical fellowship at the Weld RE-4 school district in Windsor, Colorado.
 She spent three years serving post-acute care and long-term care with Innovative Rehabilitation and is currently a PRN SLP in western Montana.